Kyleg142/localsage/README.md

 You can adjust the refresh rate using the `!rate` command (30 FPS by default).
 #### Context-Aware File Management
-When a file is attached to a session, a unique wrapper is applied to the file's contents.
-The wrapper is then used to detect each specific file attachment in your conversation history.
-This enables file replacement on re-attachment and selective attachment removal.
+If you re-attach a file, context consumption is **massively reduced** by removing the original file from the conversation history and then appending the new copy.
+Removing an attachment (via the `!purge` command) will **fully refund** its context consumption.

-Removing an attachment (with the `!purge` command) will **refund** its context consumption.
-On file re-attachment, context consumption only increases in tandem with newly added content.
+This is enabled by leveraging wrappers to notate attachments and then using regex to 'snipe' them from the conversation history list.

 ## Compatibility 🔩
 **Python 3.9** or later required.